mrmins/EmojiRaiting/README.md

 # Considerations.
 This plugin is under construction, now, it accepts "id", but in a close future, we going to accept multiple initializations with classes.
+And, feel free to use this javascript library whatever you want, but, please, keep your codes open to the world.